tmorin/funclate/manual/README.md

 fc.updateElement(body, template(fc));
 ```

-Will be compiled at build time to:
+Will be compiled (using the provided _babel loader_) at build time:
 ```javascript
 import * as fc from 'funclate';